-SUBSTRUCTURE NOTES:
+SUBSTRUCTURE NOTES

 - DRAWINGS ARE NOT COMPLETE AND ARE BASED ONLY ON PRELIMINARY DESIGN.
-PROVIDE BAR DETAILS IN FINAL DESIGN. - 2.
-DESIGN IS BASED ON MAXIMUM 120-0" SPAN LENGTH AND MAXIMUM COLUMN HEIGHT OF 25'-0".

-3. DESIGN AND CONSTRUCT FOUNDATION AND COORDINATE CONNECTION TYPE FOR PRECAST COLUMNS.

-- PRELIMINARY DESIGN WAS PERFORMED WITH CLASS C, 3.6 KSI CONCRETE.
+PROVIDE BAR DETAILS IN FINAL DESIGN. - DESIGN IS BASED ON MAXIMUM 120-0" SPAN LENGTH AND MAXIMUM COLUMN HEIGHT OF 25'-0". - 3.
+DESIGN AND CONSTRUCT FOUNDATION AND COORDINATE CONNECTION TYPE FOR PRECAST COLUMNS. - PRELIMINARY DESIGN WAS PERFORMED WITH CLASS C, 3 6 KSI CONCRETE.
 ALL LOADS ARE BASED ON NORMAL WEIGHT CONCRETE.
 FINAL DESIGN WITH LIGHTWEIGHT CONCRETE MAY REDUCE THE REINFORCEMENT REQUIREMENTS. - 5.
 THERE ARE MULTIPLE METHODS OF CONNECTING PRECAST COLUMNS TO FOUNDATIONS AND PRECAST CAPS TO PRECAST COLUMNS.
-GROUTED COUPLERS TO SPLICE THE REINFORCEMENT IS SHOWN HERE REFERENCE TO OTHER METHODS ARE SHOWN IN THIS APPENDIX AND CAN BE FOUND IN PUBLICATION NO. FHWA.H-09-010, CONNECTION DETAILS FOR PREFAB -RICATED BRIDGE ELEMENTS AND SYSTEMS. - SET PRECAST COLUMN ON FOUNDATION IN ACCORDANCE WITH REQUIREMENTS FOR CONNECTIONS.
-SHIM AS REQUIRED TO ENSURE COLUMN IS LEVEL. - 7.
-SET PRECAST CAP ON COLUMN IN ACCORDANCE WITH REQUIREMENTS FOR CONNECTIONS.
-SHIM AS REQUIRED TO ENSURE CAP IS LEVEL. - 8.
+GROUNDED COUPLERS TO SPLICE THE REINFORCEMENT IS SHOWN HERE REFERENCE TO OTHER METHODS ARE SHOWN IN THIS APPENDIX.
+AND CAN BE FOUND IN PUBLICATION NO. PHWI-FIG-09-010.
+CONNECTION DETAILS FOR PREFAB -RICATED BRIDGE ELEMENTS AND SYSTEMS. - SET PRECAST COLUMN ON FOUNDATION IN ACCORDANCE WITH REQUIREMENTS FOR CONNECTIONS.
+SHIM AS REQUIRED TO ENSURE COLUMN IS LEVEL. - SET PRECAST CAP ON COLUMN IN ACCORDANCE WITH REQUIREMENTS FOR CONNECTIONS, SHIM AS REQUIRED TO ENSURE CAP IS LEVEL. - 8.
 CONTRACTOR SHALL SUBMIT ACCELERATED BRIDGE CONSTRUCTION (ABC) ASSEMBLY PLAN FOR APPROVAL PRIOR TO COMMENCING WORK.
-AT A MINIMUM, ASSEMBLY PLAN SHALL INCLUDE METHOD FOR CREATING, LIFTING AND TRANSPORTING PRECAST UNITS AND ASSEMBLY OF THE STRUCTURE INCLUDING ERECTOR NAND BRACING REQUIREMENTS.
-LIFTING, BRACING AND ERECTION PLANS AND CALCULATIONS SHALL BE SEALED AND SIGNED BY A LICENSED TEXAS PROFESSIONAL ENGINEER." - CONTRACTOR SHALL ACCOUNT FOR SUPERELEVATION AND BEARING SEAT ELEVATION REQUIREMENTS WHEN CASTING PRECAST CAP UNITS.

-10. UNLESS NOTED OTHERWISE, CHAMFER ALL CORNERS 3/4".
+AT A MINIMUM, ASSEMBLY PLAN SHALL INCLUDE METHOD FOR CREATING, LIFTING AND TRANSPORTING PRECAST UNITS AND ASSEMBLY OF THE STRUCTURE INCLUDING ERECTION AND BRACING REQUIREMENTS.
+LIFTING BRACING AND ERECTION PLANS AND CALCULATIONS SHALL BE SEALED AND SIGNED BY A LICENSED TEXAS PROFESSIONAL ENGINEER: - CONTRACTOR SHALL ACCOUNT FOR SUPERELEVATION AND BEARING SEAT ELEVATION REQUIREMENTS WHEN CASTING PRECAST CAP UNITS. - 10.
+UNLESS NOTED OTHERWISE, CHAMFER ALL CORNERS 3/4".

 PRELIMINARY DESIGN

-HAMMERHEAD CAP

 CAP WIDTH 4'-6"

-CAP DEPTH 3'-6"/7"-0"
+CAP DEPTH 3'-6"/7'-0"

 CAP LENGTH 38'-10"

 CONCRETE TYPE CLASS C

 CONCRETE STRENGTH 3.6 KSI

-REINFORCEMENT BAR SIZE # BARS
+REINFORCEMENT BAR SIZE #BARS

 TOP BARS #11 28

 BOTTOM BARS #11 14

 STIRRUPS #6 4 LEGS AT 6" SPACING

-COL
+COLUMN

-COLUMN WIDTH UMN WIDTH O''
+COLUMN WIDTH 6'-0"

 COLUMN DEPTH 4'-0"

 COLUMN HEIGHT VARIES

 CONCRETE TYPE CLASS C

-CONCRETE STREN CONCRETE STRENGTH i KSI
+CONCRETE STRENGTH 3.6 KSI

-REINFORCEMENT BAR S IZE # BARS
+REINFORCEMENT BAR SIZE # BARS

 VERTICAL #11 22

-TIES #4 1 2" SPACING
+TIES #4 12" SPACING